SemanurCelebi/SemanurCelebi/README.md

 <br>

 I'm [Semanur Çelebi](https://semanurcelebi.github.io/SemanurCelebi/), a Frontend Developer 👨🏻‍💻 from The Netherlands.
 I'm a creative problem solving enthusiast and a product girl 💅.
-I'm proud to say that I can succesfully center an element with css 💃.
+I'm proud to say that I can successfully center an element with css 💃.
 Beside I love playing volleyball 🏐 and board games 🎲.

 <br>